 Consider we want to use the name "Cat" to refer to a StringBuilder.
 This could be the .NET StringBuilder, or a different one we implement elsewhere.

 The using alias directive syntax requires the "using" keyword and then the equals sign.
 Then an existing type name or namespace is required.

 Here We map the type "Cat" to the type "System.Text.StringBuilder".
 In the program, the type Cat can be used as a StringBuilder.

 C# program that shows using alias directive

 Cat cat = new Cat();

-Warning: The major drawback is that it can be abused to create programs that are extremely confusing.
+A final note.
+The major drawback is that this syntax can result in programs that are confusing.
+Confusing programs should be avoided.